superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_explain.md

 ```
       --api-version string   Get different explanations for particular API version (API group/version)
   -h, --help                 help for explain
+      --max-depth int        Maximum recursion depth when printing nested fields with --recursive.
+0 means no limit.
+Requires --recursive when greater than 0.
   -o, --output string        Format in which to render the schema (plaintext, plaintext-openapiv2) (default "plaintext")
-  -R, --recursive            Print the fields of fields (Currently only 1 level deep)
+  -R, --recursive            Print the fields of fields.
+Use --max-depth to cap the recursion depth.
 ```

 ### Options inherited from parent commands